-- 1. Residents will be introduced to this Policy and Procedure alongside the supporting ASHP Duty-Hour Requirements document during the interview process and orientation period. - 2.
-Unlicensed residents shall be supervised by licensed pharmacists.
+1. Residents will be introduced to this Policy and Procedure alongside the supporting ASHP Duty-Hour Requirements document during the interview process and orientation period.

+- 2. Unlicensed residents shall be supervised by licensed pharmacists.
 Licensed pharmacists are available 24 hours per day at EMRMC. - 3.
-Duty hours must be limited to no more than 80 hours per week, averaged over a four-week period, inclusive of internal and external moonlighting. - 4.
+Duty hours must be limited to no more than 80 hours per week, averaged over a four-week period, inclusive of all hours related to the Program and moonlighting. - 4.
 Moonlighting (internal and external) must not interfere with the ability of the resident to achieve educational goals and objectives of the Program. - a.
-All moonlighting must be pre-approved by the RPD through the outlined process in Procedure Section B: External Moonlighting Approval. - b.
-All moonlighting hours must be counted towards the clinical experience and educational work 80-hour maximum weekly hour limit averaged over a four-week period and included in the tracking of hours. - c.
-All moonlighting hours (internal and external) must be limited to 10 hours per week averaged over a one month period. - d.
-A monthly attestation statement must be electronically signed and submitted through PharmAcademic and include the type and number of total work hours averaged over the past four-week period. - e.
-Duty hours will be reviewed monthly by RPD through PharmAcademic. - f.
+All moonlighting must be approved by the RPD through the outlined process in Procedure Section B: External Moonlighting Approval. - b.
+All moonlighting hours must be counted towards the 80-hour maximum weekly limit. - c.
+All moonlighting hours must be limited to 10 hours per week averaged over a one month period. - d.
+A monthly attestation statement must be electronically signed and submitted through PharmAcademicTM and include the type and number of total work hours averaged over the past four-week period.
+(See Appendix A) - e.
+Duty hours will be reviewed and co-signed monthly by RPD and Inpatient Manager through PharmAcademic. - f.
 The RPD and preceptors will evaluate the resident's judgment and overall performance while on scheduled duty periods.
 If there is concern that a resident's ability to achieve Program goals and provide safe patient care is being compromised by moonlighting activities, the RPD reserves the right to cancel any moonlighting agreements at any time.
 If the resident does not comply, further disciplinary action may be pursued, including dismissal of the resident from the Program. - 5.
-Residents will have a minimum of one day in seven days free of duty (when averaged over four weeks).
-At-home call cannot be assigned on these free days. - 6.
-Residents should have 10 hours free of duty between scheduled duty hours. - 7.
-Residents must have at a minimum of 8 hours between scheduled duty periods. - 8.
+Residents will have a minimum of one day in seven days free of duty (when averaged over four weeks). - 6.
+Residents should have 10 hours free of duty between scheduled duty hours, and must have a minimum of 8 hours between scheduled duty periods. - a.
 Continuous duty periods of residents will not exceed 16 hours.